brdavs/btw/README.md

 bgImageTween
 ============

-BgImageTween the smallest and fastest solution to create beautiful elements with endlesly rotating blending images in your webpages.
+BgImageTween the smallest and fastest jQuery based solution to create beautiful elements with endlesly rotating blending images in your webpages.

 Most image tweeining / background blending plugins out there are a great bloat.
 They endlesly pester you with flexibility and a wads of settings.
 BgImageTween does just one thing and does it right.